simplificator/keycloak_oauth/README.md

   end
 ```

 you may get into infinite loop issue, because  `KeycloakOauth::CallbacksController` also inherits from the `ApplicationController` and keeps redirecting to authentication endpoint.
-As a workaround you could call the Keycloak endpoint from the `BaseController`, that would inherit from `ApplicationController`.
+As a workaround, create a `BaseController` from which the controllers in your application inherit and move the `authenticate` callback to it.

 ### Customising redirect URIs